Multisystemic Therapy for Child Abuse and Neglect (MST-CAN)

 Brunk, M. A., Henggeler, S. W., & Whelan, J. P. (1987).
 Comparison of Multisystemic Therapy and parent training in the brief treatment of child abuse and neglect.
 Journal of Consulting and Clinical Psychology, 55(2), 171–178. https://doi.org/10.1037/0022-006X.55.2.171

-The study evaluated the efficacy of MST in a sample of families with histories of child maltreatment and neglect.
+The purpose of the study was to evaluate the efficacy of Multisystemic Therapy (MST) in a sample of families with histories of child maltreatment and neglect.
 Participants were randomly assigned to an MST intervention group or to a parent training comparison group.
-Participants were assessed at intake and at 1-week post-intervention follow-up using the Symptom Checklist-90 (SCL-90), Behavior Problem Checklist (BPC), Family Environment Scale (FES), Family Inventory of Life Events and Changes (FILE), and the Treatment Outcome Questionnaire (TOQ).
-Results indicated that families who received either treatment showed decreased parental psychiatric symptomology, reduced overall stress, and a reduction in the severity of identified problems.
+Participants were assessed at intake and at 1-week post-intervention follow-up.
+Measures utilized include the Symptom Checklist-90 (SCL-90), Behavior Problem Checklist (BPC), Family Environment Scale (FES), Family Inventory of Life Events and Changes (FILE), and the Treatment Outcome Questionnaire (TOQ).
+Results indicate that families who received either treatment showed decreased parental psychiatric symptomology, reduced overall stress, and a reduction in the severity of identified problems.
 Analyses revealed that MST was more effective than parent training at restructuring parent-child relations, but parent training was more effective than MST at reducing identified social problems.
-Study limitations include relatively small sample size and lack of a long-term post-intervention follow-up.
-Note: This study examined the usual format of Multisystemic Therapy (MST) applied to child abuse and neglect, as opposed to MST-CAN.
+Limitations include relatively small sample size and lack of a long-term post-intervention follow-up.
+Note: The study examined the usual format of Multisystemic Therapy (MST) applied to child abuse and neglect, as opposed to MST-CAN.
 Results may not be applicable to MST-CAN.

 Additional References